pdxiv/claude-adventure/scott-adams-engine.md

 When designing a Scott Adams-style adventure game:

-1. **Economy of description**: The engine was designed for systems with limited memory, so room and item descriptions should be concise.
+1. **Economy of description**: The engine was designed for systems with limited memory, so room and object descriptions should be concise.

-2. **Puzzle complexity**: Despite the simple engine, complex puzzles can be created through clever use of bit flags, counters, and item manipulation.
+2. **Puzzle complexity**: Despite the simple engine, complex puzzles can be created through clever use of bit flags, counters, and object manipulation.

 3. **Map design**: The six-direction exit system allows for 3D spatial relationships, but many games primarily use a 2D layout with occasional vertical connections.

-4. **Item limits**: Players can only carry a limited number of items (defined in MaxCarry), so puzzle design should account for this.
+4. **Object limits**: Players can only carry a limited number of objects (defined in MaxCarry), so puzzle design should account for this.

 5. **Light source management**: Consider whether your game will use the darkness mechanics, and design appropriate puzzles around the limited light duration.